-Please note that this article contains general information only, and you should consult with your attorney before making decisions on hiring or other business matters.
+Please note that this article contains general information only, and you should consult with a legal professional for specific questions on workplace policies.

 Free Employee Handbook Sample

 Our handbook sample covers the very basics that you would want to cover in your handbook.
 We picked these sections because, in general, they are valid for small business owners in all 50 states.
 However, this is a dramatically scaled down version of a handbook and you will want to check local laws (i.e. sick leave, maternity leave) to make sure that your handbook is complete.
 Access this handbook here as a PDF and here as a Word Document.

 Introduction to Company & Values